Dre-Tas/jerriepelser.com/content/blog/2019-07-01-migrating-blog-hugo-to-gatsby.md

 ---
-title: "Migrating my blog from Hugo to Gatsby"
+title: "Migrating my website from Hugo to Gatsby"
 description:
-  I have decided to migrate my blog from Hugo to Gatsby and write a series of blog posts on the process.
+  I have decided to migrate my personal website from Hugo to Gatsby and write a series of blog posts on the process.
 In this first blog post, I'll discuss the reasons for the change as well as my decision to go with Gatsby.
 tags:
 - blogging
 - hugo